nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [my_wrds_username@wrds-cloud-login1-h ~]$ qsub my_program.sh
 ```

-The Grid Engine will then run the batch job and return several output files to the same directory as the wrapper script (as instructed by `#$ -cwd`): a my_program.csv file, which is the output of the Python program; a my_program.sh.o##### file, which is the Grid Engine file that contains all the output from the my_program.sh file; a my_program.sh.e##### file, which contains all the errors of the my_program.sh file. ##### stands for the Grid Engine job number.
+The Grid Engine will then run the batch job and return several output files to the same directory of the wrapper script (as instructed by `#$ -cwd`): a my_program.csv file, which is the output of the Python program; a my_program.sh.o##### file, which is the Grid Engine file that contains all the output from the my_program.sh file; a my_program.sh.e##### file, which contains all the errors of the my_program.sh file. ##### stands for the Grid Engine job number.

 > Note that running the program multiple times will overwrite the my_program.csv file with the new output.
 To avoid this, it is sufficient to rename the initial output with the command `mv my_program.csv new_name.csv`.
 On the contrary, the Grid Engine output and error files are not overwritten as their name contains the job number, which makes them unique.

 ### 1.2.1 - Transferring Files with SFTP

-The easiest way to run batch jobs is to create the Python program (.py) and the wrapper shell script (.sh) locally on your local computer and then transfer them to the WRDS Cloud via a *Secure FTP (SFTP)*.
+The easiest way to run batch jobs is to create the Python program (.py) and the wrapper shell script (.sh) locally on your computer and then transfer them to the WRDS Cloud via *Secure FTP (SFTP)*.
 This is a remote filesystem browser that allows to manage files across directories on remote servers and to download and upload data betweem the remote server and the local workstation.
-This is a convenient way to connect to the WRDS Cloud to manage the files contained in the personal home directory and the scratch directory, browse any WRDS data and upload or download anything.
+This is a convenient way to connect to the WRDS Cloud to manage the files contained in the personal home directory and the scratch directory, browse through the WRDS data and upload or download anything.

 A suggested SFTS browser for Mac is *CyberDuck*, which can be downloaded [here](https://cyberduck.io).
 Once the SFTP client has been opened on the local workstation, to connect to WRDS Cloud it is necessary to create a new connection with the following parameters:
 * Server: wrds-cloud.wharton.upenn.edu